BeataMaro/workshop/README.md

 # Workshop

-The Workshop "Przebrała się miarka" is website of a tailor's workshop.
-It is a blog and a virtual store on the Internet where customers can browse the catalog and select products of interest.
+The Workshop "Przebrała się miarka" is a website of a tailor's workshop.
+It is a fashion blog and a virtual store.
+Customers can browse the catalog and select products of interest.
 The selected items may be collected in a shopping cart.
-At checkout time, the items in the shopping cart will be presented as an order.
-At that time, more information will be needed to complete the transaction.

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![Redux](https://img.shields.io/badge/redux-%23593d88.svg?style=for-the-badge&logo=redux&logoColor=white)